 </html>

-Now if you open http://localhost:9090/example.groovy you should see the output of this Groovlet.
-You don’t need to relauch the script when you edit the code of Groovlet, which is very nice.
+"""Now, if you open https://localhost:9090/example.groovy you should see the output of this Groovlet.
+You don’t need to relaunch the script when you edit the code of Groovlet, which is very nice.

 @Grapes([